Florian-Castagnoli/Portfolio/README.md

 ## About Me
 I am Florian Castagnoli, 22, Master’s student in Quantitative Finance & Statistics at Université Paris Panthéon-Assas, future apprentice at Amundi, and future Quant Developer in Luxembourg.

-My mission: to become an **elite Quant Developer** — mastering coding, markets, and risk — while building sovereignty through skill, wealth, and reputation.
+My mission: to become an **elite Quant Developer**, mastering coding, markets and risk, while building sovereignty through skill, wealth, and reputation.

 ---